cython/cython/docs/src/userguide/source_files_and_compilation.rst

             a reference to objects it manipulates.
 Most useful for non-reference-counted implementations of Python, like PyPy
             (where it is enabled by default).

+        ``CYTHON_AVOID_THREAD_UNSAFE_BORROWED_REFS``
+            Avoid using APIs that return "borrowed references" and instead use the equivalent APIs that return "strong references".
+Most useful for the free-threaded build of CPython, where incrementing the reference count of borrowed references might introduce thread safety issues.

         ``CYTHON_ASSUME_SAFE_MACROS``
             Use some C-API macros that increase performance by skipping error checking, which may not be safe on all Python implementations (e.g. PyPy).